Killer Chocolate Chip Cookies

-These Killer Chocolate Chip Cookies have both semisweet and bittersweet chocolate, dark brown sugar and an extra egg yolk.
+These Killer Chocolate Chip Cookies have both semisweet and bittersweet chocolate, dark brown sugar, and an extra egg yolk making them impossible to resist!
 The first time I made them, I scooped out 1/4 cup of dough per cookie.
 This time, only a rounded tablespoon of dough was used per cookie, thus alleviating any guilt when going back for seconds!

-Scroll down to find out how my tips and recipe for making the best chocolate chip cookies!
+Scroll down to find my tips and recipe for making the best chocolate chip cookies!
 You’ll love these.

 Killer Chocolate Chip Cookies